 PUPIL PREMIUM SPENDING AT CHRIST CHURCH

-According to the October 2018 School Census 47% of students at Christ Church are eligible for the Pupil Premium funding.
+According to the October 2021 School Census 38% of the primary phase students at Christ Church CE Primary School are eligible for the Pupil Premium

 In Greenwich, when a Housing/Council Tax Benefit form is completed, this automatically entitles child(ren) in the family to receive free school meals.
 The Council inform the Student Services Team and the school of the child’s entitlement to free school meals.

 To monitor progress on attainment, new measures will be included in the performance tables that will capture the achievement of students covered by the Pupil Premium.
-At Christ Church, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform student progress and enable the early identification of need, support and appropriate intervention.
+At Christ Church CE Primary School, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform student progress and enable the early identification of need, support and appropriate intervention.